eavonius/powerdelivery/reference.markdown

 <a name="shared_parameter"></a>

 <p class="ref-item">$shared</p>
-A hash containing the [configuration](configuration.html) from the shared configuration file, allowing it to be referenced in an environment configuration file.
+A hash containing the [variables](variables.html) from the shared variables file, allowing it to be referenced in an environment variables file.

 <p class="ref-upper">Examples</p>
 <p>Example of a shared configuration script defining a variable.</p>